Canon 1300D vs Sony RX10 II

 It is notable that the RX10 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 1300D does not feature such a mic input.

 Both the 1300D and the RX10 II have been discontinued, but can regularly be found used on eBay.
 The RX10 II was replaced by the Sony RX10 III, while the 1300D was followed by the Canon 2000D.
 Further information on the two cameras, as well as related accessories, can be found on the Canon and Sony websites.

 Review summary: Canon 1300D vs Sony RX10 II

 So what conclusions can be drawn?
-Is there a clear favorite between the Canon 1300D and the Sony RX10 II?
+Which of the two cameras – the Canon 1300D or the Sony RX10 II – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.